-Although minors are not required, a student desiring a minor shall declare it on a Declaration of Minor form, available in the Registrar's Office or online, no later than the last day of classes of the first semester of his or her senior year.
+Although minors are not required, a student desiring a minor shall declare it on a Declaration of Minor form, available in the registrar’s office or online, no later than the last day of classes of the first semester of the senior year.
 The declaration must be approved by the student’s major advisor and the faculty coordinator for the minor.
-Requirements of the minors can be found in the section of the Catalog devoted to Majors and Minors.
+Requirements of the minors can be found in the “Academic Programs” section of the course catalog.

 In order to have a minor noted on the transcript, a student must earn an overall GPA of 2.0 or better in courses used for the minor.
 No more than 50% of the semester hours to be applied to the minor may also be applied to the major.

-Each minor must be approved by the faculty coordinator for the minor.
 A minimum of 50% of the courses must be unique to each minor.
-A minimum of four courses (12 semester hours) must be taken at Wells College or in an affiliated program to complete a minor.
+A minimum of four courses (12 semester hours) must be taken at Wells College or in an approved program to complete a minor.
 No more than four semester hours graded “S/U” may be used toward the minor.
 Wells does not offer individualized minors.